According to a new study, the combination of solar energy and microbes could produce 10 times more protein than crops such as soybeans.

 The analysis estimated (with a conservative estimate) that solar-microbial process could produce 15 tons of microbial protein per hectare (or 2,5 acres) per year, enough to feed 520 people.
 By comparison, one hectare of soybeans can produce 1,1 tons of protein, feeding 40 people.
 Even in countries with relatively low levels of sunlight, the production of microbial-based proteins is at least five times greater per hectare than plants.

 The microbial protein would cost the same as the current proteins consumed by people, such as whey or peas, the researchers suggested.
 But it is many times more expensive than current animal feeds, so he is counting on future improvements.

 Leger says plants' ability to photosynthesize is remarkable but, in terms of energy efficiency, staple crops

 they convert only about 1% of solar energy into edible biomass.
 This is because plants have evolved to compete and reproduce.

 All components of the system exist, but Leger said they now need to be tested together and on a large scale, especially CO capture.
 2 from the air and the guarantee that used solar panels can be recycled.
 "For human food, there is also a lot of regulation that needs to be overcome," she said.

 This "microbial" protein is a really interesting starting point: separating land use and food production would allow us to obtain much, much more space for reforestation (what we have today will never be enough).

 But food is not composed only of the main nutrients, such as proteins and carbohydrates.
-There are many secondary compounds that are important for the body's well-being.
-We need to work on it: after all, there has also been talk of algae as a mass food resource for years, but they have not yet been accepted ”.
+There are many secondary compounds that are important for the well-being of the body.
+We need to work on it: after all, there has also been talk of algae as a mass food resource for years, but they have not yet been accepted ".